There are two categories of people eligible to participate in the Harappa Ancestry Project.

 Everyone else can use DIY HarappaWorld to estimate their admixture results.

-Right now, I am accepting raw data samples from people who have tested with 23andme or FTDNA Family Finder.
+Right now, I am accepting raw data samples from people who have tested with 23andme, FTDNA Family Finder, or ancestry.com DNA.

 Please do not send samples from close relatives.
 I define close relatives as 2nd cousins or closer.
 If you have data from yourself and your parents, it might be better to send the samples from your parents (assuming they are not related to each other) and not send your own sample.